Notes of Guidance: Submitting a Proposal

 If you are asked to revise, please follow the guidelines given.
 You may be accepted pending a minor revision (such as a change to the title); asked to make some changes and resubmit; or be told that the proposal is not acceptable in its current form, but that a revision may be possible.
 In these cases, always request clarification if you are unsure.
 Please do not ignore revision instructions.
 If you do not agree with anything, let us know.

-7. Next steps - following these Notes of Guidance will make publishing with Ethics International Press quicker, more efficient, and more pleasurable.
+7. Next steps - following these notes of guidance will help us assess your proposal quickly and efficiently.
 You can now go on to complete your proposal form.

 Proposals normally take four to six weeks to review.
-If you have not heard within six weeks, please feel free to send a reminder note.
+If you have not heard from us within six weeks, please feel free to send a reminder note.

-We conduct all correspondence using email, so we have a clear record of communications between us.
+We conduct all correspondence using email, to maintain a clear record of communications between us.